Terms of Trade

 - Barring intent and deliberate recklessness on the part of Bridgestone, the User indemnifies Bridgestone against all claims from third parties, for whatever reason, with regard to compensation for damage, costs or interest, related to the Iris Software and other services provided by Bridgestone.

 - You must observe the Privacy Act if it is applicable in respect of all personal information and indemnify us against all loss, cost, expense, damage or liability suffered if you breach this clause.
 The User and its staff acknowledge that content sent on the Iris Software may be shared by the customer receiving it.
 Bridgestone cannot prevent customers sharing any Iris Software content.

 - Iris Concepts IP Pty Ltd retains ownership of the intellectual property over all Iris Software manufactured and/or made available by it.

 - Bridgestone and Iris Concepts IP Pty Ltd will never claim ownership of the content or data that Users have added to the Iris Software.
 After termination of the Agreement, Bridgestone is entitled to delete the content and data entered by the User.
 Before proceeding with this, the User may request Bridgestone to remove the data or provide it to the User.

 ITEM 10. | Final Provisions

-- Bridgestone and the User irrevocably agree that the courts of South Australia will have exclusive jurisdiction to hear, settle and/or determine any dispute, controversy or claim (including any non-contractual dispute, controversy or claim) arising out of or in connection with this agreement, including any question regarding its existence, validity, formation or termination.
-For these purposes, each party irrevocably submits to the jurisdiction of the courts of South Australia.
+- Bridgestone and the User irrevocably agree that the courts of New Zealand will have exclusive jurisdiction to hear, settle and/or determine any dispute, controversy or claim (including any non-contractual dispute, controversy or claim) arising out of or in connection with this agreement, including any question regarding its existence, validity, formation or termination.
+For these purposes, each party irrevocably submits to the jurisdiction of the courts of New Zealand.